Sure Dividend

 Northwest has had difficulty growing earnings-per-share in the past decade, even though the company acquired customers fairly steadily during that time.

-The company has struggled with rate cases in some of its localities, although it experienced more recent success in Oregon with raising prices.
+The company has struggled with rate cases in some of its localities, although it has recently experienced more success raising prices in Oregon.
 Since Northwest is a regulated utility, it must ask for pricing increases from local authorities.

 Northwest’s customer growth has been quite strong over the past decade.
-It has a combination of conversions and new construction, both of which have helped move the needle over time by low single digits.
+It combines conversions and new construction, both of which have helped move the needle over time by low single digits.

 We believe the demographics of Northwest’s served communities support continued customer growth, so this should be a tailwind for revenue and earnings.